-The Colombian Conflict: Roots of Rebellion (Part 1)
+The Colombian Conflict: Dirty War (Part 3)

 Colombia's deepest political conflicts stem from contradictions embedded in its founding DNA.
 The country's perpetual cycle of violence originated from competing visions of nationhood that transformed political disagreements into tribal …